 3. More Personal Freedom

 Real estate agents need to be under a commercial real estate brokerage, but in the end, they can determine how long they wish to work.
-They can start off with a summer internship, spend at least a year or two as an agent and then take courses and an exam that can make them into a broker.
+They can start off with a summer internship, spend at least a year or two as an agent, and then take courses and an exam that can turn them into a licensed broker.